 Current therapy for Chagas disease is limited to two nitroheterocyclic drugs, nifurtimox and benznidazole.
 Although these drugs are associated with a substantial amount of side-effects that can limit their use, recent controlled clinical trials have shown potential for parasitological cure (as assessed by the lack of parasite rebound following one year follow-up) in up to 90% of chronic indeterminate Chagas patients.

 However, in order to guarantee a robust pipeline for new drug candidates for patients with chronic Chagas disease, it is important to continue a lead optimization strategy exploring a range of chemical scaffolds.
 Efforts are being made to identify new leads series from current ongoing Hit-to-Lead activities by taking advantage of screening platforms against T. cruzi.
 Promising in vivo Chagas models using bioluminescent imaging developed with LSHTM are now part of the screening cascade.

-Two new compounds issued from two new chemical classes showed curative activities against chronic infection in the bioluminescence imaging mouse model.
+Two new compounds issued from two new chemical classes showed curative activities against chronic infection of Chagas disease in a bioluminescence imaging mouse model developed by the London School of Hygiene & Tropical Medicine.
 It was the first time that non-nitroimidazoles compounds have been found to be curative in this model.